viniciustectu/dpa-digitalwires-wireq-wordpress-plugin/README.md

 To setup a real cronjob use your system's task scheduler to trigger wp-cron.php as specified [in the Wordpress-documentation](https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/).

+## Embeds

+The plugin imports Web Components contained in dpa-articles as HTML.
+Therefore needed HTML-tags are allowed.
+To render the components you have to define them.
+This could be done by loading [dnl_embeds.js](https://github.com/dpa-newslab/dpa-digitalwires-embeds) in your template.
+You can directly use the [pre-built dnl_embeds.js](https://github.com/dpa-newslab/dpa-digitalwires-embeds/blob/main/dist/js/dnl_embeds.js).
+For details on how to add scripts to a theme please refer to the [Wordpress-documentation](https://developer.wordpress.org/themes/basics/including-css-javascript/#enqueuing-scripts-and-styles).

 ## Customization

 To customize the imported article modify [post_process_post](https://github.com/dpa-newslab/dpa-digitalwires-wireq-wordpress-plugin/blob/main/includes/converter.php#L227).